Photos courtesy of Steven Haywood Photography

 This workshop, which will take place at the Bill Douglas Cinema Museum in Exeter on 12 September 2018, looks to explore the use of literary texts in teaching about the history and the remembrance of the First and Second World Wars and the Holocaust.
 We invite contributions from researchers and educators across different contexts and institutions, with particular emphasis on a secondary goal in teaching about conflict: the development of students’ capacity for empathy in the broadest sense, as opposed to the specific development of historical empathy.
 In their March 2017 report, Literature in Britain Today, the Royal Society of Literature concluded that one of the three most important benefits of reading literature, in the eyes of the British public, was to help readers see other points of view.
 We will interrogate this claim in relation to the use of war writing in the classroom to shed light on the practice of and rationale behind using literary texts and creative writing exercises in teaching about war and genocide.

-We welcome contributions from researchers, educators and authors across different sectors that:
+Contributions from researchers, educators and authors across different sectors will:

 - reflect on the use of literature and/or creative writing in the teaching or commemoration of either WW1, WW2 or the Holocaust

 - discuss practical examples of using literary texts/creative exercises to teach about the world wars

 - consider specifically the link between literature/creative writing and the development of empathy in young people.

 - reflect on the interrelation between literature and history, and/or whether authors have a responsibility to historical accuracy.